zynbahmed/u2_lessons_google_oauth_with_starter_code/README.md

 The starter code has a few updates from where we left off in the _Mongoose - Embedding Related Data_ lesson:

 - As you will learn in this lesson, a many-to-many relationship between two data resources such as _movies_ and _performers_, requires that those resources already exist.
 Therefore, the functionality to create _performers_ has been implemented to save time.
-However, rest assured that there is nothing in this code that has not been previously taught - let's checkout the model, router, controller & view.
+However, rest assured that there is nothing in this code that has not been previously taught

-- Be sure to check out the date "fix" required in the `create` action.
+- let's checkout the model, router, controller & view.

 - Also, check out how the `newPerformer` controller function to see how we can sort documents.